 I read through a few credit card balance protection insurance policies and found some similar costs.
 For starters, the premium is calculated as a percentage of your balance owing, charged monthly.

-Nope.
-In order to not get charged the monthly balance protection premium, your credit card statement must have a $0 balance when you receive it.
+Yes.
+In order to not get charged the monthly balance protection insurance premium, your credit card statement must have a $0 balance when you receive it.
 This means you’ve gotta pay off your entire balance BEFORE the statement is even created.

 The problem is many bankers and sales agents push this product when you sign up for a credit card and say you won’t get charged if the balance is zero.
 That’s technically true, but there is likely a huge misunderstanding what zero balance means and when the premium is applied.
 Don’t be mistaken.